-The toilet aboard your boat is supplied with flushing water from the fresh water system.
+The toilet aboard your boat is supplied with flushing water from the fresh water system (Electric toilet option only).
+Standard tiolet use raw water.

 More information concerning the operation and maintenance of this system can be found in the Waste and Sanitation chapter, Chapter 10 of your Operator's Manual.